-This vegan Instant Pot millet recipe is a full meal in a bowl.
+Instant Pot millet with vegetables is a 1-pot full meal!
 Colorful, nutritious, and easy to pull together any day of the week.
-Creamy millet pairs with healthy veggies, soy curls, and Tex-Mex spices.
+Comforting and slightly creamy, millet pairs with healthy veggies, soy curls (optional), and Tex-Mex spices.
 Versatile and great for meal prep!
 Gluten-free, nut-free, and oil-free.

 Why We Love This Recipe

 With nutritious millet and vegetables, you'll love that this basic recipe is very versatile.
 No need to include every vegetable listed.
 Feel free to incorporate what you have on hand.